-As part of our early intervention programme BTU provides service user workshops designed to raise awareness of changes to the benefits system, the claiming and appeals process and improve financial management skills.
+As part of its early intervention programme BTU provides service user workshops designed to improve financial management skills and also well-being.
 Workshops are hosted by organisations (e.g. community / support groups or charities) and are often delivered as part of an existing service (e.g. service user forums or coffee mornings).
-Sessions are informal, lasting between 1 to 2 hours and can be tailored to the specific needs of your service users, for example we can focus sessions on Personal Independence Payments or budgeting.
-We also give useful information at the end of workshop such as where you can get further specialist help.
+Sessions are informal, lasting between 1 to 2 hours and can be tailored to the specific needs of your service users.

-Workshops are delivered by experienced welfare benefits and debt advisors and are focused on empowerment giving service users the skills and confidence they need to navigate the complexities of welfare benefits and money management.
+Workshops are delivered by experienced trainers and focused on empowerment giving service users the skills and confidence to manage their day to day lives.

 If you have a venue and wish to book a workshop, please contact us via email or telephone detailing your requirements.

 Tel: 0121 250 0781